Arizona State edges No. 18 Spartans 10-7 in wild last minute

 Matt Coghlin’s 42-yard kick appeared to have tied it with 6 seconds remaining, but a replay showed too many men on the field for Michigan State, which had rushed the field goal team on in a disorganized fashion.

-Coghlin had to try again from farther back, and he hooked the kick left for his third miss of the day.
+Coghlin had to try again from farther back after the penalty, and he hooked the kick left for his third miss of the day.

 Michigan State coach Mark Dantonio missed a chance to take over sole possession of first place on the school’s career victories list.
 He remains tied with Duffy Daugherty at 109.

-“Initially, we were going to try to take a shot to the end zone,” Dantonio said.
-“Then I said, ‘Hey listen, we need to kick it, because if we catch the ball the game’s probably over— if we catch the ball and we’re not in the end zone, the game’s probably over.
-Line up and kick it.’
-Our field goal kicker was a little late, sort of watching, so he runs out, the clock’s ticking down.
-He still makes the field goal, but I’m not sure how — we had injuries on the offensive line — I think maybe one guy stayed in.
-I’m not sure.”

-Elijah Collins had a 9-yard touchdown run with 8:37 remaining for Michigan State, but the Spartans blew a fourth-quarter lead against Arizona State for a second straight year.
+Elijah Collins ran for a 9-yard touchdown with 8:37 remaining for Michigan State, but the Spartans blew a fourth-quarter lead against Arizona State for a second straight year.
 The Sun Devils won 16-13 last season.

 Arizona State has scored more than seven points in 137 consecutive games, the longest active streak in the FBS.